REVIEW: LA LUZ @ BRIGHTON MUSIC HALL 10/10

 Review by Sophia Tiereny

 Last Thursday night at Brighton Music Hall, La Luz felt like an exhale or a reunion with old friends.
 The bandmates were utterly in sync with a palpable ease and self-confidence.
 The band was formed in Seattle back in 2012 by former members Marian Li Pino, Alice Sandahl, Abbey Blackwell, and current forewoman Shana Cleveland, who is the lead vocalist, guitarist, and songwriter of La Luz.
 I couldn’t have guessed that the current members hadn’t been jamming together for over a decade.
 The chemistry was electric and joyful; everything felt right.
-The frenetic, psychedelic energy combined with strong individual musicianship and bold femininity lit up the stage.
+The frenetic, psychedelic energy, strong individual musicianship, and bold femininity lit up the stage.

 Mia Joy headlined for La Luz, an indie band that was pleasant but lacked the cohesion and clear vision of the band to follow.
 Playing for nearly an hour, the soft and breathy performance did a solid job of setting the stage, with a growing crowd packing the venue toward the end of their set.
 Mia Joy’s music was pleasantly dark and slow, easing into the dark undertones of the music to come.

-The fact that the band is all women has a monumental impact as well.
+The fact that the band is all women also has a monumental impact.
 Holding the complexity of femininity, in all of its darkness and lightness and joy, La Luz absolutely glows.
 I hadn’t heard of the band before seeing their show, but in the days leading up to it, their music became a staple in my Spotify.
 It is music that stands firmly on its own but is also the perfect soundtrack for your day-to-day shuffling around.
 The music is dark, psychedelic, surf-rock, a dichotomy in itself.
 Maryam Qudus, who plays keys for the band, also produced their most recent album.
 While it is clear and well-mixed, no recordings could do the band justice.

 La Luz entered the stage behind a large silver, home-made sun cutout.
 In a conga line behind the smiling sun, making it dance back and forth, the joyful group took their spots behind faux-ivy-wrapped mics.
 Drummer Audrey Johnson took to her kit in front of a psychedelic screen, with changing, undulating graphics for every song.
 It was similar in effect to the final tour of Porno for Pyros I attended last winter.
 The beautiful lighting design (mainly cool tones with moments of dark red) combined with the soft, fluctuating graphics created its own world on stage.
 The band members tossed blow-up aliens into the pit to crowd surf, fostering laughter and community among the concertgoers gathered in Brighton Music Hall.